-Two iconic composers sparked movements in the music world, ringing in a spectacular duet of anniversaries in 2020.
+Two iconic composers sparked movements in the music world, ringing in a spectacular duet of anniversaries that were celebrated in 2020.

 Vienna, Austria: Beethoven’s Second Home